electricitymap/co2signal-docs/source/index.html.md

 }
 ```

 This endpoint retrieves the last known state of a country.
+It is also possible to get data for a specific zone, in case the country is divided by zones on electricitymap.org.

+See [http://api.electricitymap.org/v3/zones](http://api.electricitymap.org/v3/zones) for list of available zones.

 ### HTTP Request